island-lang/island-lang.github.io/README.md

 let modifiedData = readMutableState()
 ```

 The program can read and write to external mutable state.
-However, the data must be read into a new variable (here `modifiedData`) so the _internal_ state of the program (its variables and values) is never altered.
+However, the modified data must be read into a new variable (here `modifiedData`) so the _internal_ state of the program (its variables and values) is never altered.

 **Computed variables** are functions that are referenced as if they were plain variables.
 They are only evaluated when first used: